Peleke/MindMirror/README.vision.md

 ---

-## 6. 🚀 Next Evolution: The AutoGen-Powered Agent Kernel
+## 6. 🔮 Next Phase: The LangGraph-Powered Agent Kernel

-The next major evolution focuses on building a sophisticated agentic system using LangGraph for deterministic workflows and AutoGen for complex orchestration.

-### Phase 1: LangGraph Foundation (In Progress)

-**Objective:** Build reliable, testable workflows for core business domains using LangGraph's stateful computation graphs.
+The next evolution of MindMirror is to build a robust agentic kernel.
+After careful consideration, the development will proceed in two distinct phases:

+1.  **Phase 1 (Next Milestone):** Use **LangGraph** to build the foundational, stateful workflows for core business domains.
+This is for creating reliable, testable, and deterministic "subroutines" that handle complex but well-defined tasks (e.g., "summarize my journal entries for the last two weeks" or "build me a workout for tomorrow").
+2.  **Phase 2 (Future Vision):** Layer **AutoGen** on top as a master orchestrator for handling complex, open-ended user requests that require decomposing the problem into multiple steps that the underlying LangGraph workflows can solve.

-#### Core Concept: Dynamic Tool Discovery via GraphQL Introspection
+### Core Concept: Dynamic Tool Discovery via GraphQL Introspection

+The key to decoupling the agent from the tools remains the same.
+We will use the GraphQL Gateway as a dynamic tool registry.

-1.  **Schema as Tool Registry:** Any `Query` or `Mutation` in the federated schema can become an agent tool.
+1.  **Schema as a Tool-Manifest:** Any `Query` or `Mutation` in the federated schema can be a tool.
+The GraphQL `description` field is used as an LLM-friendly prompt explaining what the tool does and when it should be used.
-2.  **`@agentTool` Directive:** Custom GraphQL directive to explicitly mark fields available to agents.
+2.  **The `@agentTool` Directive:** A custom directive (`@agentTool`) will be added to the Gateway to explicitly mark which schema fields are available to the agent, providing fine-grained, declarative control from within each microservice.
-3.  **Introspection on Startup:** Agent service queries gateway to discover available tools dynamically.
-4.  **Runtime Tool Generation:** Python functions generated in memory for each discovered GraphQL operation.

-#### LangGraph Implementation Architecture
+3.  **Introspection on Startup:** When the `AgentService` boots, it runs a GraphQL introspection query against the Gateway to fetch all fields marked with `@agentTool`.
+4.  **Dynamic Tool Generation:** For each discovered field, the service generates a corresponding Python function in memory.
+This function is pre-configured to execute a GraphQL call against the Gateway.

+### Integration with LangGraph: A Stateful Flowchart

+This dynamic toolset will be wielded by an agent defined as a state machine or "flowchart" using LangGraph.

-*   **State Object:** Central Pydantic model tracking user input, execution plan, tool results, and final response.
+*   **The State Object:** A central Pydantic model will define the `State` of the graph, containing things like the original user input, a list of steps to take, tool results, and the final response.
+This object is passed between all nodes.
-*   **Node Functions:**
+*   **The Nodes:** Each node in the graph is a function that performs a specific task:
-    *   `plan_step`: Analyzes user input and determines next tool to execute
+    *   **`plan_step`:** Takes the user input and the current state to decide which tool to call next.
-    *   `execute_tool`: Calls dynamically generated GraphQL functions
+    *   **`execute_tool`:** Calls the chosen tool (one of the dynamically generated GraphQL functions) and populates its result into the state object.
-    *   `synthesize_response`: Generates final user-facing answer
+    *   **`synthesize_response`:** Generates the final user-facing answer once the plan is complete.
-*   **Conditional Edges:** Route execution flow based on state (continue planning, execute tools, or finish)
+*   **The Edges:** Conditional edges connect the nodes, routing the flow of control based on the current state (e.g., looping to execute more tools or proceeding to the final response).

-### Phase 2: AutoGen Orchestrator (Future)

-**Objective:** Layer AutoGen on top of LangGraph workflows for complex, multi-domain requests.
+### TDD-Based Implementation Plan

+This architecture will be built using a Test-Driven Development approach.

+1.  **[TEST] Step 1: Build the Agent's Front Door & Intent Router:**
+    *   **Implement:** Create a new `/chat` HTTP endpoint in the `AgentService`.
+This will be the primary entry point for all agentic interactions.
+    *   **Implement:** This endpoint will invoke a new LangGraph graph.
+The entry point node for this graph will be an **Intent Router**.
+    *   **Test:** The router's job is to classify the user's raw input.
+Write unit tests to ensure that given a user query, the router correctly classifies it into categories like `simple_rag_query`, `journal_summary_request`, or `complex_planning_request`.
+    *   **Assert:** The graph should branch to different, simple handler nodes based on the router's output.

+2.  **[TEST] Step 2: Test GraphQL Introspection & Tool Generation:**
+    *   Write unit tests to verify that the system can correctly query a mock GraphQL schema, filter for `@agentTool` fields, and generate callable Python functions that produce the correct GraphQL query strings.

+3.  **[TEST] Step 3: Test LangGraph State & Nodes:**
+    *   Write unit tests for each individual node in the graph.
+For the `plan_step` node, mock an LLM call and assert it produces the correct plan.
+For the `execute_tool` node, assert that it correctly calls the dynamic tool function with the right arguments from the state.

+4.  **[TEST] Step 4: Test LangGraph Conditional Edges:**
+    *   Write unit tests to verify the routing logic.
+Given a specific `State` (e.g., one where the plan is complete), assert that the graph correctly routes to the `synthesize_response` node.

+5.  **[TEST] Step 5: Test Full Graph Flow (Integration):**
+    *   Write an integration test that compiles the full LangGraph graph.
+    *   Initiate the graph with a user prompt that requires tool use.
+Mock the LLM calls and the GraphQL client.
+    *   Assert that the graph transitions through the correct sequence of nodes and that the final state contains the expected response.

+---

+## 7. 🧠 Future Vision: The AutoGen Orchestrator

+Once the foundational LangGraph workflows for core domains are built and tested, we will introduce **AutoGen** as a higher-level "CEO" agent.

-The AutoGen "CEO" agent will decompose complex requests like:
+This agent will be responsible for tackling complex, multi-domain user requests like:

 > *"Plan me a workout and nutrition program based on my goals, the fact I'm trying to go vegetarian, and am training for a marathon but happen to have a right shoulder impingement."*

-Instead of calling GraphQL tools directly, AutoGen will orchestrate pre-built LangGraph workflows, providing emergent conversational intelligence while maintaining the reliability of deterministic core processes.
+To solve this, the AutoGen orchestrator won't call the GraphQL tools directly.
+Instead, its "tools" will be the pre-built, reliable **LangGraph graphs**.
+It will decompose the user's request and invoke the `GraphRAG` graph, the `WorkoutPlanner` graph, and the `Nutrition` graph in sequence, synthesizing their outputs into a single, comprehensive plan.

+This two-layer architecture provides the best of both worlds: the deterministic reliability of LangGraph for core processes and the emergent, conversational intelligence of AutoGen for high-level orchestration.

 ---

-## 7. 🎯 Immediate Roadmap (Next 3 Months)
+## 8. 🎯 Immediate Roadmap (Next 3 Months)

 ### Sprint 1: Complete Demo Environment
 - [ ] **Create `make demo` command** - Single command to launch entire stack